-No, you should never heat up breastmilk in the microwave.
-As tempted as you might be to do that, this is not an option, in any circumstances.
+No, you should never heat breastmilk in the microwave.
+As tempted as you might be to do that, this is not an option in any circumstances.

-The main reason for that is the fact that the microwave will not heat up the milk evenly.
+- The main reason is that the microwave will not heat the milk evenly.
 Because of this, the milk can scald your baby as they drink it even if the bottle doesn’t seem to be too hot.

-Heating milk in the microwave will also take away a significant amount of nutrients.
-So much heat at once will simply damage the protein and nutrients in the milk.
-It will offer proper conditions for bacteria to grow as well because the temperature of the milk will rise in seconds, which is way too fast to be safe.
+- Heating milk in the microwave will also take away a significant amount of nutrients.
+So much heat at once will damage the protein and nutrients in the milk.
+It will offer proper conditions for bacteria to grow because the temperature of the milk will rise in seconds, which is way too fast to be safe.

-Also, freshly expressed milk contains a high level of immune properties and factors.
+- Also, freshly expressed milk contains a high level of immune properties and factors.
 You want to conserve these immunological qualities of the milk as you store it correctly.
-But by exposing breastmilk to the microwave heat, you will destroy most of these properties that are not going to resist such a sudden change in temperature.
+But by exposing breastmilk to microwave heat, you will destroy most of these properties that will not resist such a sudden temperature change.

 As you can see, there are plenty of reasons why you shouldn’t heat up the milk in the microwave.
 And, as side advice, you shouldn’t use the microwave too often for your food either.
 Better to take the long route when it comes to heating up your baby’s next meal!

-Can you use the microwave to heat up other types of milk?
+Can you use the microwave to heat other types of milk?

-So if microwave oven isn’t an option for warming up breast milk, what are the best way to thaw the breast milk.
+So if the microwave oven isn’t an option for warming up breast milk, what is the best way to thaw the breast milk.
 Breast Milk can be warmed up in several ways.
 Slow and gentle thawing is best to preserve and maintain the healthy nutrients of breast milk.

-The next option is to bring the water to a lukewarm state and then turn off the stove or microwave oven.
-Let it sit in the counter for a couple of minutes and then let the cold bottle sit in it to thaw slowly.
+- The next option is to bring the water to a lukewarm state and then turn off the stove or microwave oven.
+Let it sit on the counter for a couple of minutes, and then let the cold bottle sit in it to thaw slowly.
 Make sure that it is not HOT water.

-The third option to thaw human milk is to rotate the breast milk bottle in the warm water continually.
-Once the milk thawed, make sure that the baby uses it within 24 hours.
+- The third option to thaw human milk is to rotate the breast milk bottle in warm water continually.
+Once the milk is thawed, ensure that the baby uses it within 24 hours.